-Family members are often cruel to one another.
-However, in most situations, acts of cruelty within a family are not simply an outcome of malevolent behaviour The concept of emotional cruelty or abuse trumps all other forms of parental misbehaviour, for it embraces just about every type of ambiguous, emotionally charged encounter within the family.
+The concept of emotional cruelty or abuse trumps all other forms of parental misbehaviour, for it embraces just about every type of ambiguous, emotionally charged encounter within the family.
 Campaigners devoted to the criminalisation of emotional abuse have deliberately defined it in an amorphous and expansive manner.
 According to the different guidelines drawn up on this subject, emotional abuse can refer to virtually every parental failing.

 The National Society for the Prevention of Cruelty to Children offers a definition of emotional abuse that includes some very real and unambiguous acts of harm, such as "conveying to a child that they are worthless or unloved, inadequate", but it also includes forms of behaviour that, depending on the context, may or may not be harmful to a child.